potential and effective preventive strategy for depression.”

 How to Get More Probiotics

-Cheese – Some types of cheese, like gouda, mozzarella, cheddar and cottage cheese (mostly aged cheeses) are highly nutritious containing essentials vitamins and nutrients like protein, calcium, vitamin B12, phosphorus and selenium.
+Cheese – Some types of cheese, like gouda, mozzarella, cheddar and cottage cheese (mostly aged cheeses) are highly nutritious and contain essential vitamins and nutrients like protein, calcium, vitamin B12, phosphorus and selenium.

 Kefir – Is a fermented milk drink often considered a better source of live bacteria than yogurt – a great option for people who are lactose intolerant.